Uday Hussein: Torture of Iraqi athletes

 Ammo Baba, whose football teams won 18 tournaments and participated in three Olympics, said that Uday's punishment destroyed players' athletic abilities.
 Baba said that half of the Iraqi athletes had left the country, and many had feigned illness before playing against strong competitors; he reportedly told his friends that if he died suddenly, they would know the reason.
 Maad Ibrahim Hamid, assistant coach of the national football team, said that Uday rewarded players financially for winning and threatened them with imprisonment if they lost.
-According to Hamid, athletes were not tortured; they were arrested for immoral behaviour, (including adultery and addiction to alcohol) and for playing poorly.
+According to Hamid, athletes were not tortured; they were arrested for immoral behaviour (including adultery and addiction to alcohol) and for playing poorly.
 Ahmed Radhi said that after he was unwilling to join the new Al-Rasheed club, he was kidnapped at midnight by Uday's men, beaten and accused of harassment; he accepted Uday's offer when he was threatened with death.
-International footballer Saad Qais said that Uday was angry with him because he was sent off during a 1997 match against Turkmenistan.
+International footballer Saad Qais said that Uday was angry with him because he was sent off during a mid 1990's match against Turkmenistan.
 His "discipline" was administered by jailers (known as "teachers") in a closed section of a detention facility for athletes and journalists in Radwaniyah Palace.
 According to Qais, "Uday established the Rashid team and forced the best Iraqi players to play in it, and forced me to leave my beloved team, and he honored us with gifts after every win, but he also punished us after every loss."